Zhe Zeng

-Zack Zeng (September 30, 1972 – September 11, 2001), also known by his Chinese name Zhe Zeng (曾喆 (Zēng Zhé); 曾喆 (Cang4 Zit3)) was a Chinese American banker and volunteer emergency medical technician (EMT) known for providing aid to the injured at the World Trade Center site during the September 11 attacks in New York City, during which he died.
+Zack Zeng (September 30, 1972 – September 11, 2001), also known by his Chinese name Zhe Zeng (曾喆 (Zēng Zhé, Cang4 Zit3)), was a Chinese American banker and volunteer emergency medical technician (EMT) known for providing aid to the injured at the World Trade Center site during the September 11 attacks in New York City, during which he died.

 Early life and career

 Zeng was born on 1972 in Guangzhou.
 He attended Guangzhou No. 1 Middle School and in 1988, he immigrated to the United States with his parents.
 He completed his undergraduate and master's degree in business administration from the University of Rochester in 1998.
 In the same year, he joined the Bank of New York as an assistant treasurer at the bank's receipts depository division.
 During part time, he worked as a volunteer EMT with the voluntary ambulance in Brighton, New York.

 September 11 attacks

 Zeng (left) aiding an injured person at the World Trade Center site during 9/11.
 This footage taken by WNYW-TV Fox 5 is the last known image of Zeng.

-On September 11, 2001, Zeng was in his office at the Bank of New York building at 101 Barclay Street when the South Tower of the World Trade Center collapsed at 9:59 a.m after being struck by United Airlines Flight 175 at 9:03 a.m.
+On September 11, 2001, Zeng was in his office at the Bank of New York building at 101 Barclay Street when the South Tower of the World Trade Center was struck by United Airlines Flight 175 at 9:03 a.m.
 As a result, he and other occupants in the Bank of New York building were forced to evacuate due to the building's close proximity to the World Trade Center.

-Following the collapse of the South Tower, Zeng, due to his EMT experience, collected medical supplies from his office and informed his colleagues that he was heading to the World Trade Center site to help the rescue workers and aid the injured.
+Zeng, due to his EMT experience, collected medical supplies from his office and informed his colleagues that he was heading to the World Trade Center site to help the rescue workers and aid the injured.
 He called his mother and informed her that he was fine and he was going to save people, which would be his last words to her.
-Upon his arrival at the site, he was reported to be seen alongside firemen who were assisting two injured women to safety and appeared in the news footage of WNYW-TV Fox 5 where he was seen providing emergency aid at the site.
+Upon his arrival at the site, he was reported to be seen alongside firemen who were assisting two injured women to safety and appeared in the news footage of WNYW-TV Fox 5 on the area surrounding the South Tower minutes before it collapsed.

-Zeng was killed when the North Tower of the World Trade Center collapsed at 10:28 a.m.
+Zeng was killed as he was assisting people close to the North Tower of the World Trade Center when it collapsed at 10:28 a.m.